good-php/serialization/README.md

 ## Required, nullable, optional and default values

-By default if a property is missing in serialized payload:
+By default, if a property is missing in serialized payload:

 - nullable properties are just set to null
 - properties with a default value - use the default value